You know it’s time to get rid of your bed bugs when they burst open at the slightest pressure.

 When using heat to control your infestation, remember that some material is more resistant to heat than others, such as your mattress or couch; if they are in there, the temperature may not be as hot as the surrounding area.

-WARNING: Also be aware that some items will explode, such as an aerosol label warning about storage at temperatures greater than 120 degrees Fahrenheit.
+WARNING – This is not something you want to try yourself!
+Some items will explode, such as an aerosol label warning about storage at temperatures greater than 120 degrees Fahrenheit.
 114 degrees Fahrenheit is the recommended temperature which will kill bed bugs so care should be taken not to exceed this temperature!
 Also, consider photographs and other heat sensitive materials.

 Freezing is poisonless and has the following advantages of other methods: